 Students who have limited or no eligibility for the Federal Stafford Loan may apply for the Unsubsidized Federal Stafford Loan.
 In combination with the Stafford Loan maximums, graduate students may borrow up to \$20,500 per year with a total maximum of \$138,500.
-The terms for this loan program are identical to the Subsidized Stafford Loan Program with the exception that the interest payments must be made during the in-school period or interest will accrue and be added to the loan principal when repayment begins.
+Interest for the Unsubsidized Stafford Loan is a fixed rate of 6.8%.
+A student may choose to make interest payments while attending school or may defer interest until repayment of the loan begins, at which time the accrued interest will be added to the principal.